snambakam/linux/Documentation/virt/kvm/api.rst

 for the IOAPIC pins.
 Whenever the LAPIC receives an EOI for these routes, a KVM_EXIT_IOAPIC_EOI vmexit will be reported to userspace.

-Fails if VCPU has already been created, or if the irqchip is already in the kernel (i.e. KVM_CREATE_IRQCHIP has already been called).
+Fails if VCPUs or planes have already been created, or if the irqchip is already in the kernel (i.e. KVM_CREATE_IRQCHIP has already been called).

 7.6 KVM_CAP_S390_RI
 -------------------